awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

        "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/ecr?ref=release-1.3" > driver.yaml
    ```

 1. Edit the file and remove the following lines that create a Kubernetes service account\.
-This isn't necessary since the service account was created in a previous step\.
+This isn't necessary because the service account was created in a previous step\.

    ```
    apiVersion: v1